DanielKeep/tlborm/text/mbe.md

 ## Macros in the AST

-> **TODO**: The `ident ! $tt` syntax, that it might be a syntax extension (not a macro).

-> **TODO**: Talk about the various classes of syntax extension, and how they are processed.
-In particular: prior to names and types are resolved.
-They *aren't* items and aren't in the same namespace as anything else.
-List major limitations.

 As previously mentioned, macro processing in Rust happens *after* the construction of the AST.
 As such, the syntax used to invoke a macro *must* be a proper part of the language's syntax.
 In fact, there are several "syntax extension" forms which are part of Rust's syntax.
 Specifically, the following forms (by way of examples):

 * `# [ $arg ]`; *e.g.* `#[derive(Clone)]`, `#[no_mangle]`, …